 Zucchini Noodle Spaghetti Salad Recipe — A quick & easy, healthy side dish for summer potlucks or cookouts!

-Once they are in season, they are abundant and cheap, so I wanted to make sure I could fit as many of them into this recipe as possible.
+Once zucchini are in season, they are abundant and cheap, so I wanted to make sure I could fit as many of them into this recipe as possible.

 Money-Saving Tips for this Zucchini Noodle Spaghetti Salad Recipe: